Aptis Remote FAQs

-- Operating system Windows 7 or higher, MAC OSX 10.12 or higher with a minimum of 1 to 2 GB free space.
+- Operating system Windows 10, MAC OSX 10.12 or higher with a minimum of 1 to 2 GB free space.

 - Processor/RAM Dual-core 2.4 Ghz CPU, 2 GB RAM or better (Windows), Intel Processor, 2 GB RAM or better (MAC)

 - Browser Google Chrome 70 or higher.
 Other browsers are not compatible.